The Harvey Weinstein Trial: A Brief Timeline Of How We Got Here

 The actress, perhaps best known for her Emmy-nominated work on The Sopranos, says Weinstein raped her at her Manhattan apartment after an industry dinner.
 She says the producer dropped her off, only to reappear at her door and force his way inside.

 Sciorra's allegation went on to become the subject of pretrial arguments in Manhattan.
-While the alleged incident happened too long ago to be prosecuted under state law, and while the defense team objected to its inclusion in the trial, her testimony will be heard anyway, in support of the charge of predatory sexual assault.
+While the alleged incident happened too long ago to be prosecuted under state law and while the defense team objected to its inclusion in the trial, her testimony will be heard anyway, in support of the charge of predatory sexual assault.

 Summer 2004: Weinstein allegedly forces Lucia Evans to perform oral sex